lmammino/lambda-currency-exchange-sms/README.md

  - `BUCKET`: is the name of your S3 bucket that will contain the code to be deployed to AWS Lambda
  - `STACK_NAME`: the stack name for this project as it will appear in your cloudformation console
  - `CURRENCY_FROM`: The currency code from which you want to fetch the exchanges
- - `CURRENCY_TO`: The curency code to which you want to fetch the exchanges
+ - `CURRENCY_TO`: The currency code to which you want to fetch the exchanges
  - `TWILIO_ACCOUNT`: Your Twilio account id
  - `TWILIO_API_KEY`: Your Twilio api key
  - `SEND_SMS_FROM`: Your Twilio source phone number